Up to 50% off sofas & mattresses — limited‑time deals.

 Assembly & Setup 4.6/5 White glove delivery simplifies setup

-Size & Layout Practicality 4.5/5 Best pick when room length is limited
+Layout Practicality 4.5/5 Best pick when room length is limited

-Value & Warranty 4.2/5 Strong queen sleeper value in the lineup
+Value & Warranty 4.2/5 Strong queen-sleeper value

-Overall 4.2/5 Space-smart queen sleeper, no charging
+Overall 4.2/5 Space-smart queen sleeper without charging

 Compare Performance Scores of These Sofas